 To get back to my original thought, my counters used to be lined with books.
 Back when I had shorter counters.
 Now, it doesn't look right, not with the open counters.
 I love the openness of the kitchen, but I hate that I don't have books in there anymore.
 Instead, we have tons of shelves.
 A little less awesome, but still pretty great.

-Currently Reading: I met my 2013 goal and surpassed it again by (just shy of) half.
-Right now, I'm halfway through this year's goal and in the middle of several books.
+Currently Reading: I didn't meet my 2014 goal, but only by a book or two.
+Right now, I'm working my way through this year's goal and am in the middle of several books.
 I'm rereading Half-Blood Prince on my own, and Chamber of Secrets with my stepson.
 I am not entirely sure whether I'll count those toward my goal.
 I suppose it depends how desperate I get toward the end of the year.
 Then there's The Assassin's Apprentice by Robin Hobb, The Princess Bride by William Goldman, Peter Nimble and His Fantastic Eyes by Jonathan Auxier, The Hangman's Daughter by Oliver Pötzsch, and a handful of others.

 B. Favorite Movies: To be totally honest, I'm not much of a movie person.
 Sure, I'll watch one on occasion, either out of curiosity or a feeling of obligation, but I rarely seek them out or end up captured by them enough to give them my full attention.
 On the list of go-to hobbies in my life, movies are way, way down there.